Warnings: vomiting, Wei Wuxian’s general trauma.

 Her hand came to rest by his elbow.
 She squeezed it, staring at him, her brow once more marked with worry.
 “Marriage,” she replied.
 “The future.”

 He stepped backward.
 He gently pulled away from her touch and smiled at her, feeling hollow all the time, as if rid of his own substance.
 “Ah, I think I’m tired, shijie,” he told her.
 “I should head to sleep now.”

 “Of course,” Jiang Yanli replied.
 He could tell by her voice that she was confused and hurt, but the fear within him could not abate enough to make him soothe her.
 “Have a good night, A-Xian.”

 He did not sleep at all.

-He tossed and turn on the bed of the small room he had picked for himself after giving his away.
+He tossed and turned on the bed of the small room he had picked for himself after giving his own away.
 His body grew sweaty, although the nights were fresh now.
 His whole skin seemed to burn on him, seemed to want to detach from him, and Wei Wuxian wished that it would.
-Would that he could pull it off entirely, wash it, and put it on again.
+Would that he could pull it off entirely, shake the dust off of it, and put it on again.
 Perhaps then it could settle over bones and muscles the right way, instead of feeling to him as though someone had pulled on it and misaligned it from his skeleton.

 But he could not, and neither could he go back to the time Jiang Yanli spoke of with such simple nostalgia.
 So he lay over the bed and sweated the night out, with his off-set skin, with his dream-like memories.